This photo is a pivotal image in my life. It's not appealing, but honest and raw. The time was midnight on Saturday, September 10th, 2022.

 I couldn't be more proud of their outcomes as young adults.
 Grace became a mother this past year.
 She's a natural too, and we knew all along what family meant to her.
 It's everything.
 She's been raised well, and it thrills me to see how wonderful she is as a mother.
 Fate brought Matt into the picture too, and together with Tommy, they have a beautiful future together.

 Anna has jumped deeply into her unknown and nomadic life - another searcher.
 She is courageous and intelligent and always excels at any opportunity.
-Leaving home a short time after her high school graduation, she thrills me as she continues to explore the world, discovering her passions.
+Leaving home a short time after her high school graduation, she inspires me as she continues to explore the world, discovering her passions (a tattoo is on my bucket list this year).
 Watching it unfold is just as exciting as if she were really my daughter.

 So, I'm a better person.
 Raising children and teenagers and the awkward complications of a blended marriage take work.
 But, worth it.
 I am a better person because of my life with Kelli and her incredible daughters, who will improve the world.